Jesse and Tulip will eventually come back to the town of Salvation in a few decades.

 - How exactly did he get onto that throne then?

-- He crafted it using a stolen fragment from the real paradise.
-Also explains why even though he is the only one who can access the throne's power; he is unable to keep that power while away from it.
+- He crafted it using a stolen fragment.
+Also explains why even though he is the only one who can access the throne's power, he is unable to keep that power while away from it.

 The whole series is just the insane delusions of Jesse.